epics-modules/modbus/_sources/creating_driver.rst.txt

   * - slaveAddress
     - int
     - The address of the Modbus slave.
 This must match the configuration of the Modbus slave (PLC) for RTU and ASCII.
-For TCP the slave address is used for the "unit identifier", the last field in the MBAP header.
+For TCP or UDP the slave address is used for the "unit identifier", the last field in the MBAP header.
 The "unit identifier" is ignored by most PLCs, but may be required by some.
   * - modbusFunction